qjin2016/learning_log/_posts/2017-09-23-Learning_Log3.md

   def __init__(self):
     Employee.num_of_emps += 1
 ```
--self is used to refer to instance
+*self is used to refer to instance

--class methods vs instance methods
+*class methods vs instance methods

   * class method is an alternative way for constructor